 the evaluation and assessment of coal as an integral part of analyses during the exploration, mining, beneficiation, marketing, and utilisation phases in the coal industry;

-the consideration of weathering, oxidation, and other anomalous effects either in- or –ex situ;
+the consideration of weathering, oxidation, and other anomalous effects either in- or ex-situ;

-the assessment of combustion, gasification, coking, and residue products to gain in depth understanding of conversion processes; and
+the assessment of combustion, gasification, coking, and residue products to gain in-depth understanding of conversion processes; and

 the thermal maturity assessment of sedimentary basins targeted for shale gas exploration via vitrinite reflectance analysis, in conjunction with other petrological techniques.

-The text following is an updated version of the original text produced by Falcon and Snyman (1986), reproduced with permission of the Geological Society of South Africa.
+The following is an updated version of the original text produced by Falcon and Snyman (1986), reproduced with permission of the Geological Society of South Africa.
 The original figures have been redrawn and amended where required, and additional tables and figures have been added.
 The original text pertaining to applied petrography has been incorporated into Chapter 3 along with relevant figures.

 HISTORICAL DEVELOPMENT OF COAL PETROGRAPHY